maklorgw2/gw2clipboard/README.md

  ````

- To build the dev bundle (and watches for changes)
+ To build the dev bundle (and watch for changes)
  ````
  npm run build
  ````